 9 arthritis myths we all need to stop believing

-As Rheumatoid Arthritis Awareness Week begins, Lisa Salmon speaks to the experts.
+As Rheumatoid Arthritis Awareness Week begins, experts debunk a number of falsehoods about the condition

-Many people assume arthritis is just an ‘old person’s’ disease, and an inevitable part of getting older.
-Try telling that to the parents of toddlers impacted by the condition, or the 20-somethings living with it.
+Many people assume arthritis is just an “old person’s disease”, and an inevitable part of getting older.
+Try telling that to the parents of toddlers impacted by the condition, or the twenty-somethings living with it.

 The suggestion that it only troubles the elderly is one of many myths associated with arthritis, which affects around 10 million people in the UK.